Summer Food Service Program

-Feed More’s Summer Food Service Program is a major effort to ensure that thousands of children and teens receive healthy and reliable breakfast and lunch meals, free of charge, during these critical weeks.
+Feed More’s Summer Food Service Program provides thousands of children and teens with healthy and reliable breakfast and lunch meals, free of charge, during the summer.

-With close to 50 sites across greater Richmond and the Tri-Cities where kids and teens 18 years and younger can receive a healthy meal, we remain committed to providing children with the nutritional building blocks they need to learn and grow all year long.
+With sites across greater Richmond and the Tri-Cities where kids and teens 18 years and younger can receive free healthy meals, we remain committed to providing children with the nutritional building blocks they need to learn and grow all year long.

-In order to be a Feed More Summer Food Service Program site, organizations must be a nonprofit 501 (c)(3) organization and located in the area of a public school (elementary, middle or high school) where at least 50 percent of the students are eligible for free or reduced price meals.
-For more information, please read Summer Food Service Program site requirements or email our Children’s Program Manager.
+In order to be a Feed More Summer Food Service Program site, organizations must be a nonprofit 501 (c)(3) organization.
+For more information, please read our Summer Food Service Program site requirements.

 This institution is an equal opportunity provider.